samyipsh/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the contact list.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Tagging displayed persons : `addalltag`

+Deletes the specified person from the NetworkUS contacts.

+Format: `addalltag TAG`

+* Tags all displayed persons with the specified `TAG`.
+* Will not add duplicate tags and will run successfully even if all displayed persons already have the tag.
+* The tag **must be alphanumeric without whitespaces** e.g. programmer, CS2103T

+Examples:
+* `list` followed by `addalltag programmer` tags all persons in the contact list with the tag `programmer`.
+* `find Alex` followed by `addalltag CS2103T` tags all persons in the results of the `find` command with the tag `CS2103T`.

 ### Clearing all entries : `clear`

 Clears all entries from the contact list.